Video Download: Learn The Link Between Diabetes And Growth Hormone

-- Vitamin E. This all-star nutrient plays a key role in glucose control and protects nerves and blood vessels from diabetes-induced damage.
+- Vitamin E. This all-star nutrient plays a crucial role in glucose control and protects nerves and blood vessels from diabetes-induced damage.
 Just remember to take the right type of vitamin E: if it has dl before the type, just remember “don’t like.”
-DL =synthetic vitamin E, which is at best useless.
+DL =synthetic vitamin E, which is, at best, useless.

 - B-Complex vitamins.
 These support nerve health, which is critical for everyone, especially diabetics.

 - Magnesium.
 Studies have shown that magnesium can lower insulin resistance, which keeps blood sugar levels under control.

 - Vanadyl Sulfate.
 This substance imitates insulin and therefore helps to stabilize blood sugar levels.